|Office Location||Owens Hall, 307|

 Glenn Sanders has traveled to Great Britain, Belgium, Luxembourg, France, Syria, and Turkey for pleasure and further study.
 He has received OBU's Promising Teacher and Meritorious Service Awards.
 Professor Sanders teaches the Western Civilization sequence, Middle East, and Senior Seminar.
 He is an ordained elder at United Presbyterian Church, Shawnee, where he sings in the choir.
 He and his wife, Alice, have four children: Mary, Clara, Isabel, and Edward.

 - B.A., Baylor University

 - Dissertation: “Bureaucrats and Centralized Bureaucracy under Edward I, 1272-1307”

 - HIST 2013

 “Christian Practices and the Vocation of Teaching History,” in Fides et Historia 46 (Summer/Fall 2014): 77-84.

 “What My Students Teach Me about Death,” in Death, ed.
 Robert B. Kruschwitz, Christian Reflection: A Series in Faith and Ethics (Waco, Tex.: Baylor University, 2013), 69-73.

 "How Christian Practices Help to Engage Students Morally and Spiritually: Testimony from a Western Civilization Course," in Faith, Learning, and Christian Practices, ed.
 David I. Smith and James K.A.
 Smith (Grand Rapids, Mich.: William B. Eerdmans Publishing, 2011), 157-76

-June 2009: Calvin College Faculty Summer Seminar in Christian Scholarship ("Seven Deadly Sins (Capital Vices) in the Christian Tradition") (Grand Rapids, Mich.)
+June 2015: Calvin College Faculty Summer Seminar in Christian Scholarship (“Fundamental Practices for Intellectual Humility”) (Grand Rapids, Mich.)